jasminemathieu/MySQL-User-Access/README.md

 ## Conclusion

-In this phase, we’ve successfully added and configured a new user account in phpMyAdmin.
+In this project, we’ve successfully added and configured a new user account in phpMyAdmin.
 By managing user access and privileges, we enhance the security and usability of our database application.